 PMI's environmental strategy aims to mitigate the risk of negative environmental impacts through carbon footprint reduction, sustainable waste management, water stewardship and biodiversity and forest conservation with the aim to generate positive impact in the long-term.
 The engagement beyond our own operations is key, as it is where the most significant environmental impacts occur, especially when it comes to deforestation.
 Combating forest loss is critical for PMI as we depend on wood-based materials for our products, and a significant part of our environmental management efforts is devoted to halting deforestation and allow for forests to provide ecosystem services that are at the base of sustainable raw material production.
-The most relevant source of risk of deforestation from tobacco arises from the Virginia flue-cured (FC) curing process where firewood is used.
+The most relevant source of risk of deforestation from tobacco arises from the Virginia flue-cured (FC) tobacco curing process where firewood is used.
 To address the risk and prevent deforestation in its supply chain, PMI has implemented several programs including Good Agriculture Practices (GAP), the Monitoring Framework for Sustainable Leaf Curing Fuel (MF) and the Responsible Sourcing Practices (RSP) that prescribe the environmental protection.
-For the tobacco supply chain, we have set a target of zero net deforestation of natural forest for firewood by 2025.
-We work with all our direct suppliers to move towards traceable and sustainable wood fuels together with a thorough verification process by a third-party to assure the protection of forests against deforestation.
-In 2019 45% of the firewood used is the curing process of the FC sourced by PMI was traceable to forest management unit and verified by a third-party through our MF program.
-In order to further support the achievement of the 2025 target of 100% PMI aims to implement a more stringent forest monitoring tool to complement the implementation of the MF with higher level of traceability.
+For the tobacco supply chain, we have set a target of zero net deforestation process by a 3rd party to assure the protection of forests against deforestation.
+In 2020 53% of the firewood used is the curing process of the FC sourced by PMI was traceable to forest management forest monitoring tool to complement the implementation of the MF with higher level of traceability.
 Our direct suppliers are fundamental for the success of the program, incl. the successful deployment of the forest monitoring tool, and the achievement of the targets.
-They have the direct connections to farmers that rely on firewood for curing and, in most of the cases, the direct access to the forest woodlot managers that need to provide evidence of the traceability and sustainable management of the forest, according to the MF requirements, to be validated as an accepted vendor for firewood.
+They have the direct connections to farmers that rely on firewood for curing and, in most of the cases, the direct access to the forest woodlot managers that need to provide evidence of the traceability and sustainable management of the forest, according to the MF requirements, to be validated as an accepted ve